Brass Balls Award: Husband Sets Boundaries with Slacker Wife and Tells Her to Grow Up and Get a Job

 To punish Earl for having the reasonable expectation that she contribute to the family finances, she has been acting out passive aggressively.
 For example, she tries to ruin scheduled family events by making them late because “she has to stay home and work.”
 The implication being if Earl wasn’t “forcing” her to work (i.e., be a grown-up), everything would be peachy keen.
 Most recently, Earl’s wife made them 2.5 hours late for an elderly dying family member’s birthday party.

-Earl states that he would prefer not to get divorced, however, he is tired of enabling his wife’s irresponsible spending, entitlement and expectation that he pay her way through life.
+Earl states he would prefer not to get divorced, however, he’s tired of enabling his wife’s irresponsible spending, entitlement and expectation that he pay her way through life.
 He is tired of sacrificing his happiness and well-being to her sense of entitlement.
 He thought he was marrying an equal partner, not a dependent.

 A long-time forum member, Jham, suggested that Earl follow his example.
 Over a year ago, Jham finally had enough of his wife’s similar behavior and cut her off from the joint finances and credit cards.
 He essentially gave her an allowance to cover groceries, the monthly bills and that’s it.
 Jham told his wife if she wanted more money to pay for all of her incidentals and frivolities, she would need to get a job.